Introduction

 LCM (Least Common Multiple or Lowest Common Multiple) is the smallest number among the common multiples of given numbers.

-Step 1: Find out the multiples of 2.
+Step 1: Find out the multiples of each of the given numbers.

-Step 2: Find out the multiples of 4.
+Step 2: Find out the common multiples from from each number calculated in step 1.

-Step 1: Find out the multiples of 2.
+Step 1: Find out the multiples of 2 and 4.

 2 × 1 = 2